ajmdfeipan/seafile-opensource-all-in-one-installer/README.md

 # seafile-opensource-all-in-one-installer
 This script installs the Seafile Open Source Server on a Debian Wheezy (64bit).
 It's meant to run on a system with minimal pre-installation.
-No desktop environment or other weird stuff like hosting panels (Plesk, ISPconfig, etc.)...
+No desktop environment or other weird stuff like hosting panels (Plesk, ISPConfig, etc.)...

 Never run the script on a production server.
 It's more or less a one trick pony and can seriously damage productions systems.
 So run it only one time and delete it afterwards.